 Over two decades, the increase in speed limits has cost an astounding 33,000 lives.
 Supporters of higher speed limits say raising speeds is just accepted reality, considering most drivers exceed the posted speed limit anyway.
 Safety experts point out that this isn’t exactly correct, since motorists will simply go faster than the increased speed, leading some drivers to go 85 and 90 miles per hour.

-If you or a loved one has been injured in an auto accident, you need the help of an experienced personal injury lawyer.
+If you or a loved one has been injured in an auto accident, you need the help of an experienced Brunswick GA auto accident attorney.
 Don’t wait to speak to an attorney about your case.
 You may be entitled to compensation for your injuries and other damages.
 Contact my office today at (912) 265-9811 to discuss your case.